Free Consultations In Person or Through Video Chat

 The process takes four to six months to complete, which involves filing paperwork, attending a meeting with a court-appointed bankruptcy trustee and creditors, and having most of your debts discharged (except child support, student loans, and tax debt).

-1. Attend a credit counseling course (online or via phone) before filing.
+• Attend a credit counseling course (online or via phone) from an approved agency.

-2. File for bankruptcy.
-Forms are available online or seek guidance from a bankruptcy lawyer.
+3. Filing for Chapter 7 bankruptcy: Forms are available online or seek guidance from an Apple bankruptcy lawyer near you.

 When filing for bankruptcy, be sure to include pertinent information about your property, creditors, and any financial transactions you have had over the last 2 years.
 If any additional information is required, the bankruptcy trustee will contact you.
 The bankruptcy trustee is assigned to handle your case by the bankruptcy court.